Cyber Safety For Kids: 10 Ways To Protect Your Kid Online

 2. Set Social Media Privacy Controls

+Keeping kids safe online can be challenging, and social media platforms are not making it easier.
 When your children set up their social media accounts for the first time, help them set privacy controls to their accounts so that only friends and family can see what they’re posting.
 If your children already have social media accounts, educate them on the importance of online privacy, and help them check and change their privacy settings.

 3. Install Anti-Virus Software